0adri3n/GameOfLif3/README.md

 <kbd> <br> Directional arrows <br> </kbd>  --->  Move across the map

+## Note

+The final project was a full game with a GUI for the launcher, more controls, settings etc

+But I decided that I'll do later but I still could upload it !

+And please be kind with the performances...
+I know my algorithm is not optimal and the way I've coded it is really not the best to reach more FPS

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.